 Through its First Standard Allocation, the Fund is working to allocate approximately US$90 million to respond to the needs identified in the re-prioritized Humanitarian Response Plan (HRP) and to provide life-saving assistance to people in newly accessible areas and areas facing severe access constraints.
 In support of the critical role that national front-line partners play in the operation, a dedicated window for national NGOs was also established for this round.

-Saudi Arabia, the United Arab Emirates, the UK and the Netherlands are the largest donors to the YHF in 2018.
+Germany, the UK, Saudi Arabia, the United Arab Emirates, and the Netherlands were the largest donors to the YHF in 2018.

 Real time updates can be found on CBPF Business Intelligence website.

 Over the past year alone, over US$353.7 million in closely coordinated grants from the Central Emergency Response Fund (CERF) and the YHF helped the humanitarian community act quickly, maintain critical operations and ensure delivery of life-saving aid for millions of people.

 With a more anticipatory approach based on forecasts and improved early warning, funding allocations have focused on ensuring early humanitarian action and delivery of a stronger collective response.
 For example, strategic allocations from the YHF helped partners to quickly scale up food support as soon as warning signs pointed to deepening food insecurity and CERF strengthened the overall response with key allocations for improved logistics, access, security, telecommunications and safe transportation of critical goods and humanitarian staff.
 In January 2019, the CERF Rapid Response Allocation granted $31.7m to WFP to scale up common services and bolster the overall response including logistics, UN Humanitarian Air Service and emergency telecommunications.